wingedrhino/DistroSetup/Fedora-Xfce-Spin-Setup.md

 * Golang (download from https://golang.org)
   * Extract to local bin
   * Setup $GOROOT and $GOPATH correctly (and they should be different!)
+  * First $GOPATH directory should be external, second $GOPATH directory local
-  * Atom's plugin go-plus will install some addons on first run
+  * Atom plugin go-plus will install some addons on first run
   * Make sure you launch Atom from terminal when developing on Golang
-  * TODO evaluate if official repository version is fine (doesn't seem so)

 * iojs (download from https://iojs.org)
   * bower